 As the stability of local banks is deeply linked to the economic fortunes of the communities and households that they serve, institutions that provide vital access to financial services for underserved communities face particular challenges due to climate change.
-Bank supervisors must be on the lookout not only for systemic risks that affect the largest banks, but subsystemic safety and soundness issues that will affect certain geographies, sectors, and bank business models with elevated climate risk, as well as the risk that bank failures may pose to consumers through banking consolidation.
-Further, banks are chartered to serve the convenience and needs of their communities, so not only is their financial stability dependent on the economic stability of those communities, banks should be a driving force in ensuring that stability for all members of those communities.
+Bank supervisors must be on the lookout not only for systemic risks that affect the largest banks and could lead to cascading losses to the deposit insurance fund, but also subsystemic safety and soundness issues that will affect certain geographies, sectors, and bank business models with elevated climate risk, as well as the risk that bank failures may pose to consumers through banking consolidation.
+Banks are chartered to serve the convenience and needs of their communities, so not only is their financial stability dependent on the economic stability of those communities, banks should be a driving force in ensuring that stability for all members of those communities.